 Read on to learn a few common misconceptions divorcing spouses encounter that affect them moving forward.

 Divorce is a complicated matter.
 Because it is a legal union in addition to a relationship based on love, its separation requires clarity and precision on all levels.
 One thing that can get in the way of this clarity is the divorcing spouse’s understanding of what common procedures and terms related to the divorce mean.
-In order to limit misunderstanding that may cause problems down the road, it is imperative that both attorneys and judges ensure that the litigants understand the lay meaning of legal processes and outcomes.
+To limit misunderstanding that may cause problems down the road, both attorneys and judges must ensure that the litigants understand the lay meaning of legal processes and outcomes.

 Physical, Legal, and Joint Custody